DeKalb Ethics

 02/08/2023

-Reprimand of Robert Lundsten
+Public Reprimand of Robert Lundsten

 The DeKalb Board of Ethics conducted an investigation in the matter of Thomas Owens against Robert Lundsten filed with the Board of Ethics on February 10, 2016.
 Upon consideration of the evidence, the Board of Ethics and Mr. Lundsten have agreed to settle this matter without a public hearing.
 As part of the settlement, Mr. Lundsten admits the following facts: